Flexible working is key to ensuring our colleagues can have a rewarding career and a healthy lifestyle balance.

-Who can work in an agile way?
+Who can work in an flexible way?

 Over a third of our workforce already work in an agile way.

 You don’t have to be a parent or carer to work agile – some colleagues use it to pursue further study or for many other reasons.
-When you ask to work in an agile way, we’ll consider the your needs and the needs of your role, and try and find something that works for everyone.
+When you ask to work in an agile way, we’ll consider your needs and the needs of your role, and try and find something that works for everyone.